Coconut-Lime Turkey Rice Soup Recipe

 If you don't like cilantro, use 1/4 cup chopped basil, Thai basil, or sliced green onions.

 Nutritional information is for the soup made with brown rice.
+If you use caulflower rice, the soup will have only 5 net carbs per serving.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.